publiccodenet/about/organization/roadmap.md

 ## Growing the public code ecosystem

-> Awareness, Partnership, and Membership
+> Awareness, Partnership, and Chapters

 The Foundation for Public Code will continue to transform and expand to meet the growing needs for digital infrastructure stewardship in the public sector.